HR at S0 (hrS0)

 Notes

-hrS0is the heart rate associated with yourS0anchor.- The default is meant to be a practical starting estimate, not a personal measurement.
+hrS0is the heart rate associated with yourS0anchor.- The default is a starting estimate, not a personal measurement.

 hrS0works best when interpreted together withS0,E0,hrRest, andhrAeT.- Most users should leave the default alone unless they have better evidence.